Gladei & Partners > Chisinau, Moldova > Firm Profile

 - vacations and holidays established by law (regular vacations shall not be less than 28 calendar days);

-- compulsory social insurance (voluntary though for the foreign employees of Moldovan business entities), which shall be paid mostly by the employer.
+- compulsory social and medical insurance (voluntary though for the foreign employees of Moldovan business entities), which shall be paid mostly by the employer.

 The Moldovan Code of Administrative Contraventions has introduced higher penalties for the prevention and stoppage of any breaches of the above-mentioned rights.

-Albeit rather new, the 2011 Insolvency Law have already revealed a number of material flaws which determined a recent legislative reform, resulting in the draft amendment law, yet to be enacted.
+Albeit rather new, the 2012 Insolvency Law have already revealed a number of material flaws which determined a recent legislative reform, resulting in the draft amendment law, passed in the first reading back in December 2018 but yet to be enacted.
 Reformed areas are related to direct access to instituting the insolvency proceeding (no need to obtain first a final court judgment), catalyzing to post-commencement financings, by clear priority and collateral creation rules, encouraging accelerated out-of-court restructuring, based on the pre-negotiated deals concept, and adequate protection for the secured creditors, including those not having pecuniary claims against the debtor in insolvency.

-The long and sometimes contradictory policy dialog have culminated in enactment, in March 2018, of the new Law on the promotion of the use of energy from renewable sources, transposing the EU Directive 2009/38/EC, followed by the secondary legislation regulating the procedure of auctions for determination of eligible producers, the capacity limits and determining the central supplier of electrical energy (Energocom JSC).
+Since 2010, when the Republic of Moldova became a full-fledged member of the Energy Community (thus undertaking to transpose core EU energy legislation), a long and sometimes contradictory policy dialog has been in place which culminated in enactment, in March 2018, of the new Law on the promotion of the use of energy from renewable sources, transposing the EU Directive 2009/28/EC.
+The law brought new support mechanisms, including feed-in tariffs and net metering, and was followed by the secondary legislation regulating the procedure of auctions for determination of eligible producers, the capacity limits and determining the central electricity supplier (Energocom JSC).
+The other legal novelties refer to the obligation by the central electricity supplier to purchase renewable electricity, guaranteed and non-discriminatory access to the grid, and priority dispatch.

-Under the National Renewable Energy Action Plan Moldovan authorities are committed to reaching a target of at least 10% of total electricity generation from renewable energy sources by 2020.
+Ca. 87 per cent. of the energy consumption is covered by imports and under the National Renewable Energy Action Plan Moldovan authorities have committed to scale-up the importance of renewable energy and to reach a target of at least 10% of total electricity generation from renewable energy sources by 2020.

 Foreign Investment Protection

 The Moldovan legislative framework is favorable to FDI (see more below – ”Operating and Divesting from a Company”).
 Foreign investors are allowed to invest in any Moldovan assets (except for agricultural and forest land) and hold majority equity interests in any business area (with some limitations of investor’s jurisdictions in the financial industry and upon privatization).
-The law does not generally require foreign investors to partner with the state or state-owned enterprises before undertaking projects in Moldova.
+There is no fiscal tax on the acquisition of shares of a Moldovan entity and also the law does not generally require foreign investors to partner with the state or state-owned enterprises before undertaking projects in Moldova.

 Expropriation of foreign investment in Moldova is only permitted on “public interest” grounds.
 The Law on Expropriation for a Cause of Public Utility, enacted in 1999, has been over the course of 20 years tested for the observance of the explicit provisions containing the conditions and the procedure of expropriation.
 Affected parties are allowed to negotiate compensation with public authorities.
 In case an agreement is not reached, an experts’ committee is constituted by a court to determine the amount and timeframe for effecting compensation.